JustinHadd/HW-0.5/README.md

 # HW 0.5 for Dr. Ericson, by Justin Haddock

 This repo does not come with binaries, as per typical submission policies.
+Please inform me if you desired otherwise.
+This repo contains corrections for problems: 1, 2, 3, and 5.
+I did not feel the need to complete 4.

 Here is the make commands required for compilation: